Skip to main content

 • How does heat illness progress and why is heat stroke so dangerous?

-• Why is sunscreen application so often inadequate in real-world use?
+• Why is sunscreen application so often inadequate in everyday use?

 • What is the role of body composition and fitness in heat tolerance?